aws-samples/ams-self-service-reporting-aggregator/quicksight-examples/patch-details/README.md

 ## Part 2 of 3, Edit `skeleton.json`

-`skeleton.json` is a file that describes how your QuickSight report will look and feel, as well as the underlying data set to use when building views.
+`skeleton.json` is a file that describes how your QuickSight report will look and feel, as well as the underlying data used to visualize the Analysis.
 You can use `skeleton.json` as an example when building your own QuickSight analysis later on.
-You can find `skeleton.json` in this repository, and at this URL
+You can find `skeleton.json` in this repository at this URL
 [https://github.com/aws-samples/ams-self-service-reporting-aggregator/blob/main/quicksight-examples/patch-details/skeleton.json](https://github.com/aws-samples/ams-self-service-reporting-aggregator/blob/main/quicksight-examples/patch-details/skeleton.json)

 ![skeleton.json replace values](images/201-values-to-replace.png)